AskMP/Aether/README.md

 + Visit `http://localhost:8080` in your browser

 ## Simple Webserver
 Creating a static site is fairly straightforward.
-You create a folder within the root directory of your applications called `http` and unless there is a matching route defined, the file is able to be directly accessed.
-As an example, references to `/js/interface.js` would be located at `/http/js/interface.js`.
+You create a folder within the root directory of your applications called `html` and unless there is a matching route defined, the file is able to be directly accessed.
+As an example, references to `/js/interface.js` would be located at `/html/js/interface.js`.
 + Install using method above
 + Edit the routes file located `./lib/routes/basic.js` within aether and change the path of the initial route from `/` to `/example`
-+ Create a new directory within the root of your application called `http` and a file called `index.html`
++ Create a new directory within the root of your application called `html` and a file called `index.html`
 ```
 /app.js
-/http/¬
+/html/¬
     index.html
 /node_modules/
 ```